- YSR program student information session 2019

 - Involves working collaboratively with health care and vocational professionals to meet the needs of individuals.

 The York-Seneca Rehabilitation Services Certificate Program involves the equivalent of either four years of study for a B.A./B.Sc. degree or five years for an Honours B.A./B.Sc. degree.
 Students are enrolled in the joint program for two years.
-During this time, the equivalent of five full-year York courses and five full-year Seneca courses are completed.
+During this time, the equivalent of four full-year York courses and five full year Seneca courses are completed.
 All courses are offered at the Keele St. campus.

 Students also complete two full-year fieldwork courses involving a total of 800 hours of supervised fieldwork training in each of the three major domains of rehabilitation: physical, emotional and developmental.
 The Seneca Fieldwork Supervisor facilitates fieldwork placements and supervises and evaluates students' activities in the various placement settings.